From the Head’s Desk

 Educating the mind without educating the heart is no education at all.

-The Discipline of Mechanical Engineering, IIT Indore runs undergraduate and post-graduate programs in the form of B.Tech. and M.Tech.
+The Department of Mechanical Engineering, IIT Indore runs undergraduate and post-graduate programs in the form of B.Tech. and M.Tech.
 (Production and Industrial Engineering) along with Doctoral and Post-Doctoral research schemes with its potent workforce of fifteen faculty members and one research scientist.
-The Discipline focuses on four major streams of studies, viz., Thermal Engineering, Manufacturing Technology, Design and Applied Mechanics, and Industrial Engineering.
-The Discipline also takes equal responsibility in contributing towards the advancements of knowledge by conducting research works at the cutting edge level bearing social relevance.
-Taking one step further, the Discipline runs Continuing Education Programs (CEP) for the academic professionals and practicing engineers of industries to develop a confluence of academics and applications.
+The Department focuses on four major streams of studies, viz., Thermal Engineering, Manufacturing Technology, Design and Applied Mechanics, and Industrial Engineering.
+The Department also takes equal responsibility in contributing towards the advancements of knowledge by conducting research works at the cutting edge level bearing social relevance.
+Taking one step further, the Department runs Continuing Education Programs (CEP) for the academic professionals and practicing engineers of industries to develop a confluence of academics and applications.

 Thermal engineering faculties work in the areas of renewable energy, energy storage and heat and mass transfer.
 The research interests include hydrogen storage, CO2 sequestration, heat transfer in plate with impinging jets, micro-channel heat transfer, absorption cooling, low-temperature combustion engine, bio-fluid mechanics and CFD.
 Faculties of manufacturing technology are actively participating in the areas of gear manufacturing, laser assisted micro-manufacturing, smart materials and structures, laser and thermally sprayed ceramic coatings, tribology and solid lubrication.
 Design and applied mechanics group is contributing in condition monitoring, noise and vibration isolation, computational solid mechanics, finite element methods, micromechanics and nanomechanics, nanotechnology in engineering, fracture mechanics, signal processing of mechanical systems, dynamic analysis and controller development of robotic manipulators and systems This group has developed a novel indirect adaptive control scheme for the underwater vehicle-manipulator systems and identified a new family of parallel robotic motion platforms.
 The robotics group has received the Department of Higher Education funding for establishing a Teaching Learning Centre for “Internet of Things”.
 Industrial Engineering group is working on reliability engineering, prognostics and intelligent manufacturing operations planning.